Cable face pulls are an effective upper body exercise that help to strengthen the rear deltoids and trapezius.

-Face pulls is a term used to describe the movement of pulling a gym cable rope towards your face, which engages the backs of your shoulders, traps and back.
-It also requires good stability so uses core stabilizing muscles to keep you balanced during the movement.
+The movement also requires good stability and uses core stabilizing muscles to keep you balanced during the movement.

-The adjustable height and ability to hold the rope in different grips also means there are actually many different ways of doing face pulls and lots of variations you can try.
+The adjustable height and ability to hold a cable rope in different grips also means there are actually many different ways of doing face pulls and lots of variations you can try (although changing the grip may be detrimental in terms of activating the rear deltoids).

 To perform the standard face pull, follow the steps below.
 Heavy duty resistance bands can be used (see variations) but the preferred option is a cable pulley machine.

 - Step 2.
-Set the anchor high, slightly above head height so that you will be pulling from high to low.
+Set the anchor high, slightly above your head height so that you will be pulling slightly down.

 - Step 3.
 Set the appropriate weight resistance for the cable pulley.
 Always start lower than you might think as the emphasis will be on slow, controlled movements.